Construction Contracts Act

 If you are paying our claim in full, there is no need to send us a payment schedule

-If you intend on paying less than the amount we’ve claimed, you can let us know using the following form
+If you intend on paying less than the amount we’ve claimed, you can let us know using this form

 PAYMENT SCHEDULE IN RESPONSE TO A PAYMENT CLAIM MADE UNDER THE CONSTRUCTION CONTRACTS ACT 2002